oppia/oppia-web-developer-docs/Find-the-right-code-to-change.md

    Pay close attention to the indentation!
 The last `</div>` doesn't close the `div` tag at the top, it closes a `div` from earlier in the code.
 Therefore, we want to add the experience field where the comment (which I added) is.

-2. Add the following lines just below the block of code that adds the bio field.
+2. To confirm that we've found the right spot, add the following lines just below the block of code that adds the bio field.

    ```html
    <div class="form-group row">